GooseIndustries/randomthing/README.md

 If you'd like to contribute to the development of RandomThing, please fork the repository, make your changes, and submit a pull request.
 We welcome ideas for new features (preferably funny or entertaining ones) and improvements.
 License

-RandomThing is licensed under the MIT License.
+RandomThing is licensed under the GPL License.
 Feel free to modify, share, or make changes to the script, but remember: use at your own risk (and with a sense of humor!).